Disc for concrete: the choice depends on the diameter and marking. Wheels for dry and wet cutting

 With water supply.

-In the cutting zone, water in machines of this type is supplied by a pump.
-Pay attention to the following points:
+In machines of this type, water is supplied to the cutting area by a pump.
+Please pay attention to the following points:

 • drainage efficiency;